Splatterhouse 2

 It might seem odd that Splatterhouse 2 is a Genesis exclusive rather than hitting the arcade but suffers little for it.
 The look is grittier and more detailed than before.
 There is a greater variety of locations in and around the mansion this time out which keeps it fresh.
 The sprites are also larger although the animation is limited.
 While there have been some notable improvements it still somewhat retains the flat look of its predecessor.
 Whether you like it or not is a matter of taste.
 The music is great and the sound effects have a considerable amount of punch to them as well.

-As a single plane brawler Splatterhouse 2 is slower paced than its contemporaries.
+As a single plane brawler Splatterhouse 2 is slower than its contemporaries.
 That slow pace also exposes how simple and boring it can be.
 Your limited number of moves grows old fast.
 Its satisfying to splatter these creatures all over the environment but that can only carry the game so far.
 There are moments where it all comes together; some stages have multiple paths and involve more than just bashing everything in your path.
 But these are saddled in between repetitive enemies and mediocre platforming.

 Splatterhouse 2 043 Splatterhouse 2 009 Splatterhouse 2 087 Splatterhouse 2 034

 To say the game is difficult is an understatement.
 Splatterhouse 2 is a brutal game, the type where you must methodically memorize every enemy position and their attack to survive.
 The game leaves little margin for error and is frustrating because of it.
-This kind of trial and error wouldn’t be so bad if your life bar weren’t so short.
+This kind of trial and error would not be so bad if your life bar were not so short.
 But four hits is pathetic.
 There is no way to regain health outside of clearing a level which is even worse.
 It becomes even more insane toward the end where bosses have second and third phases.
 It requires a level of perfection in play that is unreasonable.
 The game suffers because of the high challenge.

 In Closing

 I’m torn with Splatterhouse 2.
-There are many great moments sandwiched between long periods of frustration.
+There are many great moments in between long periods of frustration.
 If the difficulty was lower and general gameplay improved I would recommend it in a second.
 As is I am cautious in saying it is worth tracking down.

 heavy barrel 007